-If your indoor air is full of gunk, there's no escaping it as long as you're indoors—not even while you sleep.
+If your indoor air is full of gunk, there's no escaping it so long as you're indoors—not even while you sleep.
 As anyone who’s experienced allergies or asthma can tell you, struggling to breathe can also have a huge impact on the quality of sleep you actually get.

 - Fix leaks when you discover them (hello mildew)

 - Vacuum regularly